bbouffaut/Skails-Map-Viewer-App/PRIVACY.md

 **We collect data that you directly provide to us when you:**

 * Use our mobile app
-* Voluntarily search a location to center the map on
 * Voluntarily send us an email